dhis2-metadata/HIV_CS/docs/hiv_cs-design.md

 #### Ownership Analytics

 From DHIS2 v40, new functionality is available that allows for program indicator calculations to be made based on the ‘ownership’ org unit of a given enrollment.
-For example, you can count the number of unique clients that are receiving HIV prevention services at a facility even if they were not originally enrolled in care at that facility or officially transferred.
+For example, you can count the number of unique clients that are receiving HIV care and treatment services at a facility even if they were not originally enrolled in care at that facility or officially transferred.

 Program indicators can define which **organisation unit dimension** to be used in analytics.
 Choices include the organisation unit for the event, enrollment, registration, organisation unit data element and tracked entity instance ownership at the start or end of the reporting period.
 Ownership analytics apply only to program indicators configured *based on enrollment*.